 The NEA Division of Radioactive Waste Management and Decommissioning (RWMD) supports the Radioactive Waste Management Committee (RWMC) in conducting international peer reviews and providing expert feedback to ensure that best practices in regulatory and technical methodologies are adopted in radioactive waste management.

-The regulator members of the RWMC also participate in a separate Regulators' Forum (RF) through which they discuss specific topics of regulatory issues in managing radioactive waste.
-From 2019, the RF supports both the RWMC and the Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM) to undertake regulatory challenges in radioactive waste management and nuclear decommissioning and legacy management.
+The regulator members of the RWMC also participate in a separate Regulators’ Forum (RF) through which they discuss specific topics of regulatory issues in managing radioactive waste.
+As of 2019, the RF supports both the RWMC and the Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM) to undertake regulatory challenges in radioactive waste management and nuclear decommissioning and legacy management.

 The Forum on Stakeholder Confidence (FSC) was established by the NEA Radioactive Waste Management Committee (RWMC) in the year 2000 and fosters learning about stakeholder dialogue and ways to develop shared confidence, informed consent and acceptance of radioactive waste (RW) management solutions.
 A stakeholder is defined as anyone with a role to play or an interest in the process of deciding about RW management.
 The FSC provides a setting for direct stakeholder exchange in an atmosphere of mutual respect and learning.